- Future Students

 12 thesis credits.
 Students enrolled in the PhD degree will complete a total of 108 graduate credits beyond the bachelor’s or professional (DVM, MD) degree.

-In Year 1 of either the MS or PhD programs, students will be required to complete three laboratory rotations (organized under a course titled “Research Perspectives”) that will provide an opportunity to experience several research environments and investigators that
+In Year 1 of the PhD program, students will be required to complete three laboratory rotations (organized under a course titled “Research Perspectives”) that will provide an opportunity to experience several research environments and investigators that